machal/cssmine-content/css3-background-size.md

 (SVG or font icons) – [css-tricks.com/icon-fonts-vs-svg/](<http://css-tricks.com/icon-fonts-vs-svg/>).

-### Size in `px` nebo percentage
+### Size in `px` or Percentage

 The *vertical\_size* and *horizontal\_size* values can be defined in standard CSS units – `px`, `em` and other.

-When using percentage, the values are relative to the width or height of an elment to which the property is applied.
+When using percentage, the values are relative to the width or height of an element to which the property is applied.
 For example: stretching a gradient background to the full width and one half of the height of an element would look like this: